Intelligent Reflecting Surface (IRS)-Aided Covert Wireless Communications with Delay Constraint: Numerical Results

 In Fig.~\ref{Num_CDI}, we plot Bob's SNR and Alice's transmit power $P_a$ achieved by our solutions for different values of $\epsilon$.
 As expected, we first observe from Fig.~\ref{Num_CDI}(a) that Bob's SNR achieved by all solutions decreases as the covertness level becomes harsher.
 We also observe that the solution with ``$\rho_n\leq 1, \forall n$" achieves the highest SNR relative to the solutions of both ``$\rho_n= \rho_0, \forall n$" and ``$\rho_n=1, \forall n$", while the solution with ``$\rho_n= \rho_0, \forall n$" achieves a higher SNR than the solution with ``$\rho_n=1, \forall n$".
 This demonstrates that the IRS reflection amplitude control can effectively improve the covert communication performance when Willie's instantaneous CSI is not available.
 In Fig.~\ref{Num_CDI}(b), we first observe that the required transmit power $P_a$ achieved by our developed solutions decreases as the number of reflection elements $N$ increases, which is different from that observed in the case with Willie's instantaneous CSI, where $P_a$ increases with $N$.
 This is attributed to the fact that without Willie's instantaneous CSI, the covertness constraint is only related to the IRS reflection amplitudes and Alice's transmit power $P_a$, but is independent of IRS phase shifts.
 As such, the average covertness constraint $\frac{P_a}{\sigma_w^2}\left(\chi_{rw}\sum_{n=1}^N\rho_n^2|h_{ar_n}|^2+\chi_{aw}\right)\leq \bar{\epsilon}$ is harder to be satisfied as $N$ increases.
 Interestingly, we also observe that $P_a$ is higher in the system without IRS relative to that in the system with IRS, which is completely different from the case with Willie's instantaneous CSI.

 In Fig.~\ref{Location_CDI}, we plot Bob's SNR and Alice's transmit power $P_a$ achieved by different solutions versus the IRS horizontal location.
 We first observe from Fig.~\ref{Location_CDI}(a) that the optimal IRS horizontal location is close to the LHS of Bob (denoted by the verticle dashed line in this figure).
 This is due to the fact that satisfying the covertness constraint becomes challenging as IRS moves closer to Willie.
 We note that the optimal IRS horizontal location is to balance the transmission quality and communication covertness, since it not only guarantees a small reflection path loss from IRS to Bob, but also makes the covertness constraint easier to be satisfied.
 We also note that this observation is different from the case with Willie's instantaneous CSI, in which the covertness constraint becomes easier to be satisfied as the IRS moves closer to Willie.
 In addition, we observe from Fig.~\ref{Location_CDI}(b) that the transmit power $P_a$ achieved by our developed solutions decreases as the IRS moves closer to Willie.
 This is attributed to the fact that the covertness constraint becomes harder to be satisfied as the reflect-path gain from IRS to Willie becomes larger.
-In general, this figure shows that the system with an IRS can achieve a better covert communication performance as compared to the system without an IRS, even when Willie's instantaneous CSI is not available.